1. Key Characteristics

 Kooikerhondje dogs love to be around people.
 They have been described as:

 This breed can be very sensitive and does not respond well to rough handling.
-While they do enjoy children, these dogs may not fare well in households with rambunctious young ones.
+They can enjoy children when both have been socialized to each other.

 Consistent training is required for this active breed, but they do not respond well to harsh discipline.
 Positive reinforcement is highly recommended.

 4. Is This the Right Dog for You?